-Bees have colonised every continent, excepting Antarctica, so that must mean they have encroached upon the frozen wasteland of the Arctic.
+Bees have colonised every continent, except for Antarctica, so that must mean they have encroached upon the frozen wasteland of the Arctic.
 But what sort of bees can exist within the Arctic Circle, and how do they cope with the frigid conditions and extended winter?
-Even during the short summer, which last just two or three months, temperatures peak at around 10oC!
+Even during the short summer, which lasts just two or three months, temperatures peak at around 10oC!

 Nevertheless, one species of bumblebee has managed to conquer this extreme environment.
 The Arctic bumblebee (Bombus Polaris) has a distribution that circumnavigates the pole and is found in the northernmost parts of Alaska, Canada, Scandinavia and Russia, as well as on Arctic islands.

 Despite being poikilothermic, or ‘cold-blooded’ these social insects have evolved a suite of behavioural and physiological adaptations that enable them to overcome the hostile climate.
 For starters, this is a relatively large species; an advantage under colder conditions, since a larger body mass will retain heat longer.
 The Arctic bumblebee is endowed with a very thick coating of fur over its thorax and abdomen, which serves as effective insulation, and ensures that its resting abdominal temperature is higher than that of relatives from warmer climes.